devoncarew/simple_lint_rules/wiki/Working-with-meta-issues.md

+# Working with meta issues

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

 When doing a large task that involves multiple people or changes to the codebase, it helps to have a single issue that tracks the overall state of the task.
 This is called a "meta-issue".
 It describes the overall goal and links to more specific issues for individual pieces of work.

 If a meta-issue involves work across multiple areas, it should have the "[area-meta][]" label.
 It should also be assigned to a person who is responsible for coordinating the work across teams and keeping the meta-issue updated.
 If all of the tasks are within a single area, the meta-issue should instead be labeled with that area.
 In that case, it doesn't need an assignee, though having one doesn't hurt.